Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 - [House of Horrors - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/57285) expands Molag Bal's daedric quest, giving you the option of choosing an alternative "good guy" route to finish the vanilla quest.
 Fully voiced, with new scenes and a custom reward: a new follower!
 - [The Only Cure - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/57683) enhances Peryite's daedric quest, expanding the vanilla quest with new conversations, scenes and paths to complete the quest with or without cavorting with daedra.
 - [The Whispering Door - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/76606) allows you to experience a longer version of Mephala's Daedric quest, now with more dialogue, more decisions and a general darker approach to the original quest.
+- [College of Winterhold - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/66666) provides 7 new starter magic lessons/quests to make your College of Winterhold feel like an actual school of magic.
+- [Innocence Lost - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/80974) provides new paths (both good and evil) to complete the first Dark Brotherhood quest.
 - [Timing is Everything](https://www.nexusmods.com/skyrimspecialedition/mods/25464) allows you to customize the starting conditions for various quests.
 You can choose to delay the start of Dragonborn, Dawnguard, or Hearthfire quests, as well as other quest events.
 You can also reduce the level requirements to allow a quest to begin earlier than it normally would.
 [Check here for the Nordic Souls quest condition changes.](https://github.com/Geborgen/nordic-souls/blob/main/.github/QUESTCHANGES.md)
 - [Thieves Guild Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/33256) is a compilation of adjustments to the Thieves Guild and its related quests.
 Adds skill and radiant requirements that must be met in order to advance the Thieves Guild questline, the ability to sell Stones of Berenziah, improved shadowmarks, and much more!
 [Check here for the Nordic Souls Thieve's Guild condition changes.](https://github.com/Geborgen/nordic-souls/blob/main/.github/THIEVESGUILD.md)